Vamsikankanala1428/Youtube_Analysis/README.md

 # Youtube_Analysis
-Data Engineering YouTube Analysis Project by Darshil Parmar Overview
+Data Engineering YouTube Analysis Project by Vamsi Kankanala Overview

 This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.